org-zpr/zpr-rfcs/RFCs/src/15-ZPL-Overview.md

   - Remove Oxford comma text, as there are no use cases for it yet
   - Add Unicode support
   - Add early statement example, and reference it
+- date: {year: 2025, month: 8, day: 29}
+  author: [MK]
+  description: details about the `on` keyword
+  changes:
+  - In section 4.1, explain how `on` works and update examples.
 ...

 # Introduction